feather-game-engine/feather/README.md

 The project uses cmake as its buildsystem.
 Install cmake, cd into the build/ directory, and then run cmake ..

-## Funding & Sponsors

-If you wish to contribute to the development of feather but have no programming experience, you can contribute to the project by donating. [donation link will go here].
-If you do donate or support the project, you will be considered a sponsor and your name will be listed below.
-Thanks in advance!

 ## Shipping a game

 Shipping a game is still a WIP.